-The work plan will consist of one work package, as only one event will be implemented within the project.
-The structure of the plan consists of the following activities:
+The work plan consists only from one work package, as within the project, only one event will be implemented.
+The work plan structure is created by a list of activities, which will be implemented within the project.
+The list is following: